SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 - Chuck Smith (BA, Life Bible College)
     - Election: *"God clearly does choose, but man must also accept God's invitation to salvation."*
-    - Perserverence: *"Apparently there are many who claim to be believers that in fact are not. ...
+    - Perseverance: *"Apparently there are many who claim to be believers that in fact are not. ...
 We do believe in perseverance of the saints (true believers), but are deeply concerned about sinful lifestyles and rebellious hearts among those who call themselves "Christians."*
 - Skip Heitzig (Ph.D., Trinity Southwest)
     - Probably the same as Chuck Smith.
 - Jack Van Impe (Ph.D., Pacific)